 Beryllium has been used in the past in the form of beryllium copper in connectors of various kinds.
-All Sony Xperia™ Smartphones are beryllium-free.
+All Sony Xperia™ products are beryllium-free.

-We are currently finalising the phase-out of antimony substances, and phthalates.
+We are currently finalising the phase-out of antimony substances.
 Many of these substances are considered hazardous to both human health and the environment.
 All of these substances also cause problems in waste treatment or product recycling.

-All Sony Xperia™ Smartphones are phthalate free, with respect to those phthalates targeted and regulated by the EU regulation (DEHP, DBP, BBP, DINP, DIDP, DNOP).
-We are striving to go beyond the legal requirements and aim to phase out all phthalates from our products
+All current Sony Xperia™ products are phthalate free, with respect to those phthalates targeted and regulated by the EU regulation (DEHP, DBP, BBP, DINP, DIDP, DNOP).
+We are striving to go beyond the legal requirements and aim to phase out all phthalates from our products.

 Other substances of concern banned by Sony Mobile